-The chair of the board of trustees occupies or holds a very important position.
+The chair1 of the board of trustees has been elected to a very important position.
 The chair leads the board and facilitates board processes.
 He or she plays an important role in ensuring that the board effectively governs the institution and that trustees work together well.
 The chair is often perceived as the major spokesperson for the board.
-She or he is often the primary point of contact with the CEO.
+She or he is usually the primary point of contact with the chief executive of the district.

 Because of the importance of the position, effective boards describe what is expected from the chair, give thoughtful consideration to selecting the chair, and provide any necessary support and training to help that person perform the duties as defined.
-Board chairs are required to be knowledgeable about many areas, including board policy, major district issues and programs, community and state policy trends and issues and laws related to boards and board meetings.
+Board chairs are required to be knowledgeable about many areas, including board policy, major district issues, and programs, community and state policy trends and issues and laws related to boards and board meetings.